Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 The loginRequired decorator encapsulates the authentication check, making it reusable across routes.
 By using Fastify’s preHandler hook, we execute the check before the route handler, keeping our route logic focused on its core purpose.
 This approach aligns with Fastify’s philosophy of modularity and performance, reducing code duplication and ensuring consistent access control.
 The plugin system allows us to encapsulate this logic, making it easy to extend or modify later.

 ## Working with SQLite

-Our in-memory user store (users object) is convenient for prototyping but loses all data when the server restarts, as it resides in volatile RAM.
-For a real application, we need **persistent storage** to retain data across server restarts.
-This is where a **database** comes in, providing a structured way to store, manage, and retrieve data.
+Storing users in memory (just in the server’s RAM) is convenient for quick prototyping, but it has a major limitation: all data is lost whenever the server restarts because RAM is volatile.
+For any real-world application, we need persistent storage a way to save data that survives server restarts.
+This is where a database comes in.
+A database provides a structured and reliable way to store, manage, and retrieve data, ensuring that users’ information is safe and always accessible.

 We’ll use **SQLite**, a lightweight, file-based database ideal for learning and small to medium-sized applications.
 SQLite’s advantages include: